matchboxdesigngroup/matchbox-support/README.md

 The plugin adds a HelpScout Beacon for site admins to the site's front-end and admin areas.
 This allows those users to submit a support ticket from directly within their site.

+## Installation

+1. Navigate to the plugin's directory and run `composer install`

 ## Requirements

 - A pre-configured [HelpScout Beacon](https://docs.helpscout.com/article/1250-beacon-jumpstart-guide).